- 报告 bugs

 - be available for people that want to discuss your code.

 - help upgrade your code from one MariaDB version to the next.

-If you are unable or unwilling to follow the above expectations, then the maria-captains, or ultimately the MariaDB Foundation, will find someone who will take ownership of your code.
+If you are unable or unwilling to follow the above expectations, then the maria-captains, or ultimately Monty Program Ab, will find someone who will take ownership of your code.

-Similar to other open source projects, the MariaDB foundation needs to have a shared ownership of the code that is included in the MariaDB distribution.
+Similar to other open source projects, Monty Program Ab needs to have a shared ownership of the code that is included in the MariaDB distribution.
 This can be done by submitting your code under the BSD-new license.
 The only currently known exceptions to this rule are storage engines and code that is loadable through a plugin.
 For these, it's enough that the code is GPL.